adminhmi/hlog/readme.md

   * When colors are enabled, levels are truncated to 4 characters by default.
 To disable truncation set the `DisableLevelTruncation` field to `true`.
   * When outputting to a TTY, it's often helpful to visually scan down a column where all the levels are the same width.
 Setting the `PadLevelText` field to `true` enables this behavior, by adding padding to the level text.
-  * All options are listed in the [generated docs](https://godoc.org/github.com/sirupsen/Hlog#TextFormatter).
+  * All options are listed in the [generated docs](https://godoc.org/github.com/sirupsen/hlog#TextFormatter).
-* `Hlog.JSONFormatter`.
+* `hlog.JSONFormatter`.
 Logs fields as JSON.
-  * All options are listed in the [generated docs](https://godoc.org/github.com/sirupsen/Hlog#JSONFormatter).
+  * All options are listed in the [generated docs](https://godoc.org/github.com/sirupsen/hlog#JSONFormatter).